Biography of Burkhard Dallwitz

 In 2011 he was nominated for Feature Film Score of the Year for Peter Weir's The Way Backand won the Screen Music Award for Best Music for a Mini Series or Telemovie for his score for Underbelly Files: Tell Them Lucifer Was Here.
 2011 saw him complete several overseas and local productions, among them the 4th series of Underbelly: Razor.

 In 2012/13 Burkhard scored two 8 part Television Mini-Series, Underbelly: Badness and Underbelly: Squizzy, as well as the feature length documentary Red Obsession.
 He also won the 2012 Screen Music Award for Best Music for a Television Series for Underbelly: Razor making it his fifth award in as many years for the Underbelly franchise.

 In 2013/14 Burkhard scored the new 9 part Television Drama Series Fat Tony & Co as well as receiving an AACTA award nomination for Red Obsession (best sound for a documentary) and two Screen Music Award nominations for his work on Red Obsession and Underbelly: Badness.

 In November 2014 Burkhard won the Screen Music Award for Best Television Theme for Fat Tony &Co.

-Burkhard is currently scoring the ABC Mini Series The Secret River directed by Daina Reid and produced by Ruby Entertainment's Stephen Luby.
-The Secret River will air on ABC1 in 2015.
+In 2015 Burkhard scored the highly acclaimed and multi award winning ABC Mini Series The Secret River directed by Daina Reid and produced by Ruby Entertainment's Stephen Luby.

 Burkhard has several soundtracks out on general release and lives with his family in Melbourne, Australia.
 He continues to work on local, European and U.S. film and television productions.